at-ishikawa/at-ishikawa.github.io/_docs/mysql/orchestrator.md

 ---
-title:
+title: MySQL Orchestrator
 ---

-Orchestrator
-===

-[orchestrator](https://github.com/openark/orchestrator) is a tool for MySQL HA and replication management.
+[Orchestrator](https://github.com/openark/orchestrator) is a tool for MySQL HA and replication management.

 Getting started
 ---